muhkashiff/amazon_products_sentimental_analysis/README.md

 ![Alt Text](images/accuracy-compar.png)

 Above is comparison of each model's accuracy based on vectorization.
 SVM achieves the highest overall accuracy (95%) followed by Logistic Regression (92%) and Random Forest (93%) when tfidf vectorization is used.
 On the other hand when count vectorization is employed, Naive Bayes (81%) and Gradient Boosting (85%) have lower accuracy.Random Forest and Logistic Regression achieve high accuracy.
+So

 ### Choosing the Best Model:
+***Count Vectorization***

 Balanced Performance: Random Forest offers a good balance between precision, recall, and F1-score across all classes.
 Identifying Negative Class: If correctly identifying negative instances is crucial, Random Forest might be a better choice than SVM.
 Computational Efficiency: Naive Bayes is generally faster to train and predict compared to other models.

+***Tfidf Vectorization***

 Overall Accuracy: SVM achieves the highest accuracy, but it may be overfitting to the neutral and positive classes.
 Balanced Performance: Random Forest offers a good balance between precision, recall, and F1-score across all classes, except for the negative class where it has a lower recall.
 Identifying Negative Class: If correctly identifying negative instances is crucial, none of these models are ideal due to the high number of false negatives (missed negative instances).
 SVM performs the worst in this aspect.
 Computational Efficiency: Naive Bayes is generally faster to train and predict compared to other models.
+However, for recommendation purpose models with high accuracy were used in this project.

 ## Results and Conclusions
+Since the aim of the project was to determine the sentiments of consumers reviews of amazon products and find out either reviews are reflecting the authenticity.
+Also to recommend the products based on consumer review.
+With the deep analysis as mentioned above it is concluded that most of the amazon products are reflecting consumers' personal opionions.
+This project also help the new sellers to determine categories to launch the products and also determine best selling products.

 ## Dependencies